 YOU: The Customer Service Associate:

-A customer service associate plays an important role in every customer interaction.
+A customer care associate plays an important role in every customer interaction.
 From the point of sales to after sales care the associate is a vital part of it along the way.
 Here is how the customer service associate keeps a customer happy along the way.

-When customer is frustrated/irate:
+When a customer is frustrated/irate: